Really-Simple-Plugins/really-simple-ssl/readme.txt

 define( 'RLRSSSL_DO_NOT_EDIT_HTACCESS', TRUE);

 = Parts of my site aren’t loading =
 * If parts of your site aren't loading, you might have external resources that are not able to load on ssl.
-Check the Google console.

 = How to uninstall when website/backend is not accessible = Though this plugin is extensively tested, this can still happen.
 However, this is very easy to fix (you'll need ftp access):